 There may be the presence of crepitus, which is the sensation of grinding or catching from within the knee joint during movement or activity.

 Your Physiotherapist can usually make a diagnosis of a meniscal tear from your history of pain and also from a physical examination.
 The Physiotherapist will ask you to do certain movements and tests that can help identify a meniscal tear.
+With a diagnosis in place, there will be a discussion regarding the most appropriate treatment and you will be given advice and education to help you make an informed decision on how to manage going forward.
 If the Physiotherapist suspects that this is a large or more traumatic tear, they may refer you for an MRI scan to evaluate the knee and aid in decision making.